Rich Brian: 2017–2018: Amen

-Brian released his fourth single "Back At It" on 19 April 2017.
+Brian released his fourth single "Back At It" on April 19, 2017.
 He later started his first US tour in April 2017, which concluded in May.
 In May 2017, Brian released the single "Gospel" with XXXTentacion and Keith Ape.
 This was XXXTentacion's first collaboration with Brian and the song was released through 88rising and has since received over 38 million views on YouTube since its release.

 Brian won an award at the 4th Indonesian Choice Awards as Breakthrough Artist of the Year in May 2017.
 Brian announced his debut album in an interview with XXL, saying "I'm working on a debut project and there are some serious songs and some comedic stuff, but the serious songs are my focus."
 In an interview, Brian said he was spending most of his stay in Los Angeles, California working on his debut album.

 Brian performing in Taipei in June 2017.

-Brian released "Glow Like Dat" on 15 August 2017, through 88rising's YouTube channel.
-He then announced a nationwide tour starting on 9 September and concluding on 21 November titled "Come to My Party Tour".
+Brian released "Glow Like Dat" on August 15, 2017, through 88rising's YouTube channel.
+He then announced a nationwide tour starting on September 9 and concluding on November 21 titled "Come to My Party Tour".
 Brian later released the singles "Chaos" and "Crisis" featuring 21 Savage in October and November 2017 respectively.
-On 19 December 2017, Brian announced on the social media platform Twitter that he was releasing his debut studio album titled, Amen.
-On 1 January 2018, Brian officially changed his stage name from "Rich Chigga" to "Brian" with the release of "See Me".
+On December 19, 2017, Brian announced on the social media platform Twitter that he was releasing his debut studio album titled, Amen.
+On January 1, 2018, Brian officially changed his stage name from "Rich Chigga" to "Brian" with the release of "See Me".
 This was due to backlash he received as a result of the racial undertones of the original name.
 Six days later, he changed his stage name again to "Rich Brian".
-Brian later went on and appeared on a single and music video with Kris Wu, Joji, Trippie Redd and Baauer titled, "18" on 16 January.
-On 2 February, Amen was released and made him the first Asian musician to reach number one on iTunes Hip Hop charts and went on to peak at number 18 on the US Billboard 200.
+Brian later went on and appeared on a single and music video with Kris Wu, Joji, Trippie Redd and Baauer titled, "18" on January 16.
+On February 2, Amen was released and made him the first Asian musician to reach number one on iTunes Hip Hop charts and went on to peak at number 18 on the US Billboard 200.

-Following the release of Amen, Brian released "Watch Out!" on 4 April 2018.
-He later appeared on 88rising's compilation album, Head in the Clouds and released two singles to promote the album with "Midsummer Madness" featuring Joji, Higher Brothers, Kyle Chan, 8 August, and "History" which were released on 7 June and 18 July respectively.
-The album was released on 20 July 2018.
+Following the release of Amen, Brian released "Watch Out!" on April 4, 2018.
+He later appeared on 88rising's compilation album, Head in the Clouds and released two singles to promote the album with "Midsummer Madness" featuring Joji, Higher Brothers, Kyle Chan, AUGUST08, and "History" which were released on June 7 and July 18 respectively.
+The album was released on July 20, 2018.